brush701/brush701.github.io/_drafts/HardwareMetrics.md

 * Are you manufacturing in house or outsourcing?
     * If in-house, there had better be a very good reason _and_ a plan to keep the required equity investments in line with business milestones/de-risking.
 Alternative forms of financing, including venture debt, may be appropriate to fund CapEx.
-    * If outsourcing, then you need to understand both MOQ and manufacturer's margin.
+    * If outsourcing, then you need to understand both minimum order quantities (MOQ) and manufacturer's margin.
 MOQ is much more important in the short term; margin is more important long-term.
 * Assuming you outsource manufacturing, can your provider drop-ship for you?
     * If yes, what will they charge you for the convenience?
+    * Will they be producing just-in-time or in batches?
+    * If in batches, who owns the inventory in their facility?
+(Hint: it's almost certainly you)
 * If you must hold inventory:
     * What is the lead time on inventory from suppliers?
 Here, we really care about the longest-lead component.
     * How can you manage demand to keep it in line with your ability to fulfill orders?